conventional-changelog/commitlint/docs/reference-configuration.md

         'type-enum': [2, 'always', ['foo']]
     },
     /*
-     * These RegExp and functions are used to ignore messages that shouldn't be linted */
+     * Functions used to ignore messages that shouldn't be linted.
+     */
-    ignoredMessages: [
+    ignores: [
-        '^Entire Message to Ignore$',
-        /^(ci|github):/,
         (commit) => commit === ''
     ],
     /*
-     * If this is true then the default ignores like `Merge commit` are not ignored
+     * If this is false then the default ignores like `Merge commit` are not ignored
      * and will cause commitlint to fail
      */
-    disableDefaultIgnoredMessages: true
+    defaultIgnores: true
 };

 module.exports = Configuration;